ebebbington/context-finder/README.md

 # Context Read and Print
-*context-read-and-print* is used to grab contexts from a file chosen by you using contexts titles to search for given on the command line.
-The main script will then read the file checking if a context matches against the list given on he CL and saves these into a file.
+*context-read-and-print* will grab as many contexts as you want froma file.
+All you have to do is specify the context titles you wish to ge.
+The matching process will check if a context title *contains* one given on the command line, meaning one argument can match multiple blocks

 ## Getting Started
 These instructions will get you a copy of the project up and running on your machine.